Avnibh/Blog-on-Technology/README.md

 # Blog
 ******************************************************************************************************************************
-Blog written on technology now days is BEST or WORST
+Blog written on technology now days is BEST or WORST.

 <img scr="worstorbest.jpg">